 We aim to provide the estimates of positivity rate (the percentage of those who test positive) and incidence that are most timely and most representative of each week.
 We decide the most recent week we can report on based on the availability of test results for visits that have already happened, accounting for the fact that swabs have to be couriered to the labs, tested and results returned.
 On most occasions, the reference dates align perfectly, but sometimes this is not feasible.
-This week, the reference week for positivity is 20 to 26 February 2022 for England, Wales, Northern Ireland, and Scotland.
+This week, the reference week for positivity is 20 to 26 March 2022 for all UK countries.

 Within the most recent week, we provide an official estimate for positivity rate based on a reference point from the modelled trends.
 For positivity rates, we can include all swab test results, even from the most recent visits.
 Therefore, although we are still expecting further swab test results from the labs, there were sufficient data for the official estimate for infection to be based on a reference point after the start of the reference week.
 To improve stability in our modelling while maintaining relative timeliness of our estimates, we are reporting our official estimates based on the midpoint of the reference week.
-This week, the reference day for positivity rates is Wednesday 23 February 2022 for England, Wales, Northern Ireland, and Scotland.
+This week, the reference day for positivity rates is Wednesday 23 March 2022 for all UK countries.